Entropic trade-off relations in stochastic thermodynamics via replica Markov processes: Results

-where $\mathfrak{a}_\mathrm{ss}$ is the stead-state dynamical activity.
-Our results show that this fundamental constraint extends beyond relative variance: the uncertainty measure based on R\'enyi entropy is also limited by the dynamical activity.
-However, there is an important difference between Eq.~\eqref{eq:renyi_alpha_bound} and Eq.~\eqref{eq:KUR_def}.
-When the variance $\mathrm{Var}[N]$ decreases, the uncertainty in $N$ becomes smaller; thus Eq.~\eqref{eq:KUR_def} provides a lower bound on the uncertainty in $N$.
-By contrast, Eq.~\eqref{eq:renyi_alpha_bound} yields an upper bound on the uncertainty in $N$.
-Therefore, these two relations give complementary lower and upper bounds on the uncertainty of $N$, each expressed in terms of different quantities.
-The R\'enyi entropy reduces to the Shannon entropy for $\alpha \to 1$; however, the bound in Eq.~\eqref{eq:renyi_alpha_bound} is not defined for $\alpha = 1$.
+which follows directly from Eq.~\eqref{eq:main_result1} with $K=1$.
+Our results show that this fundamental constraint extends beyond relative variance: the uncertainty measure based on Tsallis (or R\'enyi) entropy is also limited by the dynamical activity.
+However, there is an important difference between Eq.~\eqref{eq:tsallis_alpha_bound_traj} [or Eq.~\eqref{eq:HT_traj_upperbound}] and Eq.~\eqref{eq:KUR_def}.
+When the variance $\mathrm{Var}[N_\sharp]$ decreases, the uncertainty in $N_\sharp$ becomes smaller; thus, Eq.~\eqref{eq:KUR_def} provides a lower bound on the uncertainty in $N_\sharp$.
+By contrast, Eq.~\eqref{eq:tsallis_alpha_bound_traj} [or Eq.~\eqref{eq:HT_traj_upperbound}] yields an upper bound on the uncertainty in the trajectory observable.
+Therefore, these two relations provide complementary lower and upper bounds on the uncertainty of the trajectory observable, each expressed in terms of different quantities.
+The Tsallis entropy reduces to the Shannon entropy for $q \to 1$; however, the bound in Eq.~\eqref{eq:tsallis_alpha_bound_traj} is not defined for $q = 1$.
 Regarding the Shannon entropy for trajectory observables, Ref.~\cite{Hasegawa:2025:EntropicURPRE} derived a lower bound for the Shannon entropy using the entropy production.
-The bound in Eq.~\eqref{eq:renyi_alpha_bound} provides the upper bound of the R\'enyi entropy and the bound comprises the dynamical activity.
+The bound in Eq.~\eqref{eq:tsallis_alpha_bound_traj} provides an upper bound on the Tsallis entropy, and this bound involves the dynamical activity.

-So far, we are concerned with the R\'enyi entropy for probability distributions.
-We can consider other observables to obtain trade-off relations by using replicas.
-We consider the variance: